Battle of the Princes, Epilogue: We Surrender

-By Order of His Grace Duke Guidobaldo, Ruler of Pavona, Trantio, Astiano, Most Obedient Servant of Morr the Supreme
+By Order of His Grace, Duke Guidobaldo Gondi, Ruler of Pavona, Trantio and Astiano, Most Obedient Servant of Morr the Supreme

 I rule Trantio by right of conquest.
 The palace is mine.
 The city is mine.
 I command all forces remaining in the realm, and all officers bow to me and obey my commands and mine alone.
 You have thus become my subjects, just as you were subjects of the tyrant I have defeated.
-Fear me in the way all lesser folk should respect their master, but do not be too fearful, for I would have you know that you will be kept safe from the threat in the north under my rule, as long as you obey my laws and my commands.
-I can and will defend this my realm from all outside evil.
+Fear me in the way all lesser folk should respect their masters, but do not be too fearful, for I would have you know that you will be kept safe from the threat in the north under my rule.
+As long as you obey my laws and my commands, I can and will defend this my realm from all outside evil.

-If, however, you resist, deny or in any way hinder or refuse any part of my lawful, rightful authority, then I shall burn unto the ground your homes and fields, and leave you starving and homeless to face the evils that this way come.
+If, however, you resist, deny or in any way hinder any part of my lawful and rightful authority, then I shall burn unto the ground your homes and fields, and leave you homeless and starving to face the evils that this way come.
 Alone and weak, helpless before the foe, you will surely perish at their hands.
 And this will be right and just, for you will have the mark of traitors upon you, and furthermore you will have refused the protection of the supreme god Morr.

-Yet this cannot be done immediately, for first the corruption of the tyrant prince must be washed from Trantio.
+Yet this cannot be done immediately, for first all taints of the tyrant prince’s corruption must be washed from Trantio.
 Once this is achieved, I shall leave the reins of power in the hands of a lawfully elected council.
 Furthermore, I shall ease the transition by having my own surviving son, Lord Silvano, serve as first Gonfaloniere of Trantio, to chair the ruling council and command the realm’s military forces.
-This may seem to go against historical precedent, for the office of gonfaloniere has usually been an elected one, but it is intended as simply a temporary means to ensure the safe transfer of power and steady establishment of a new republic, as well as my continued support and alliance until all is well again in Tilea and Trantio.
+This may seem to go against historical precedent, for the office of gonfaloniere has previously been an elected one, but it is a necessary, if temporary, means to ensure the safe transfer of power and the steady establishment of a new republic, and it will ensure my continued support and alliance until all is well again in Tilea and Trantio.
 The realm of Trantio must be defended against the terrible forces marching from the north, and what better and more certain way is there to do so than to forge a strong, even unbreakable, alliance between the realm of Trantio and Pavona, by having the love of father and son bond the two together.

-Furthermore I have taken steps to ensure the care of your souls, elevating the priest Father Erkhart to the clerical office of Lector of Viadaza, so that all within the Viadazan diocese can rest assured that the church will be in safe and holy hands whilst facing the direct threat of the necromancy of vampires.
+Furthermore I have taken steps to ensure the care of your souls, elevating the priest Father Erkhart to the clerical office of Lector of Trantio, so that all within the Trantine diocese can rest assured that the church will be in safe and holy hands whilst facing the direct threat of the necromancy of vampires.

-These things are being done in the name of the mighty and supreme god of gods, Morr.
-Praise him, thank him, and obey his servants as they work to make Tilea blessed in his eyes.
+These things are done in the name of the mighty and supreme god of gods, Morr.
+Praise him, thank him, and obey his servants, as they work to make Tilea blessed in his eyes.